The Year of Purpose

 New Year.

 For the first time ever, I’m leaving off the word ‘Happy’ in front of this salutation because I’m not.
-I’m still sad John isn’t here and I’m not going to mask my emotions by saying what everyone expects me to say today.
+I’m still sad John isn’t here.
+I’m not going to mask my emotions by saying what everyone expects me to say today.

 So, it’s just New Year.

 I have no idea what this year will bring and to be honest, I’m somewhat fearful.
 I keep thinking, will it be as bad as last year?
 I’ve experienced death before but 2024, by far, was the worst one ever.
-There is nothing, and I mean nothing, that can compare to the death of a child, especially when you lose your child to murder.
+There is nothing that can compare to the death of a child, especially when you lose your child to murder.

 I take a deep breath, calm down and tell myself, “Stop thinking so negative, Shari.
 Let each day unfold, just like everyone else in the world has to do.”

-That’s something both my mother and sister-mom would tell me.
-I think they both would be proud of me for even saying that let alone, listening to myself and doing it.
+My mother and sister-mom would tell me this.
+They would both be proud of me for saying it, and for listening to myself and acting on it.

-The new year also brings that “R” word… Resolutions.
-Resolutions like eating healthier, losing weight, quitting smoking, spending more time with family and managing stress.
-Did you know that the second Friday in January is known as “Quitter’s Day” because this is the day that many people abandon their resolutions?
-I find that both funny and sad at the same time.
-In just ten short days, millions of people go from running into the gym to walking right by it.
+The new year also brings the “R” word: resolutions.
+Common resolutions include eating healthier, losing weight, quitting smoking, spending more time with family, and managing stress.
+Interestingly, the second Friday in January is known as “Quitter’s Day,” as many people abandon their resolutions by this point.
+I find this both amusing and sad at the same time.
+In just ten short days, millions of people go from eagerly hitting the gym to walking right past it.

-On December 17, 2024, I declared an early new year’s resolution which I will fulfill not only in 2025, but my entire life.
-This will be my year of turning pain into purpose and that begins with Mothers Of Murdered Columbus Children (MOMCC).
+On December 17, 2024, I made an early New Year’s resolution that I intend to uphold not just in 2025, but for the rest of my life.
+This will be my year of turning pain into purpose, beginning with the Mothers of Murdered Columbus Children (MOMCC).

-It’s so heartbreaking that my son had to lose his life in order for me to find purpose for mine but I’m ready.
-I know it won’t be easy, but I truly believe my hardest test will produce my greatest testimony.
+It’s heartbreaking that my son had to lose his life for me to find purpose in mine, but I am ready to move forward.
+I know it won’t be easy, but I genuinely believe that my hardest trials will lead to my greatest testimony.

 The Journey Begins…